MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-references.md

 The formula is fully delegable.
 The portion that's comparing the radio-button values is a constant across all records and is evaluated before the rest of the filter is sent to Common Data Service.

-If you want to filter on the type of the owner, you can use the **IsType** function, but it's not yet delegable:
+If you want to filter on the type of the owner, you can use the **IsType** function, but it's not yet delegable.

 > [!div class="mx-imgBorder"]
 > ![Filter by owner type by using IsType](media/working-with-references/filter-bytype.png)